Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 You can skip this appendix is you are not familiar with Scala's or Arrow's `Try` monad that provides very similar functionality to this `SuccessOrFailure` class.

-If you familiar with `Try` monad, then you might ask why there is no `flatMap` function on the `SuccessOrFailure` class with the following natural signature:
+If you are familiar with `Try` monad, then you might ask why there is no `flatMap` function on the `SuccessOrFailure` class with the following signature:

 ```kotlin
 inline fun <R, T> SuccessOrFailure<T>.flatMap(transform: (T) -> SuccessOrFailure<R>): SuccessOrFailure<R>
 ```

-The usual reason to have `flatMap` is to avoid "nesting" of `SuccessOrFailure` types when combining multiple functions that return `SuccessOrFailure`:
+The usual reason to have `flatMap` is to avoid "nesting" of monadic types when combining multiple functions that return them, like in the following example:

 ```kotlin
 d.awaitCatching().map { it.doSomethingCatching() } // : SuccessOrFailure<SuccessOrFailure<Data>> -- oops!
 ```

-Functional code that uses `Try` monad gets quickly polluted with `flatMap` invocations and in order to make such code manageable a language has to be extended with some kind of special monad comprehension syntax to hide those `flatMap` invocations.
+Functional code that uses `Try` monad gets quickly polluted with `flatMap` invocations.
+To make such code manageable, a functional programming language is usually extended with monad comprehension syntax to hide those `flatMap` invocations.

-However, we discourage writing functions that return `SuccessOrFailure` as a [matter of style](#error-handling-style-and-exceptions) and if those function are written, they should only be present in addition to regular ones.
-It means that instead of this kind of code that uses monad comprehension over `Try` monad
+However, we discourage writing functions that return `SuccessOrFailure` as a [matter of style](#error-handling-style-and-exceptions).
+If those functions are written, they should only be present in addition to regular ones.

+Take a look at the following example code that uses monad comprehension over `Try` monad
 (which is adapted from a guide [here](https://danielwestheide.com/blog/2012/12/26/the-neophytes-guide-to-scala-part-6-error-handling-with-try.html)):